XC0D3-X/VPS-SC/README.md

   - V2RAY Vless None TLS    : 8880
   - Trojan                  : 2087

+PREMIUM SCRIPT FOR FREE

-## Credit :
+## SCRIPT BY :

-*   Modded Script by    t.me/Harithwyd
+*   Script by    t.me/ADAMVPN

-FOR YOU
+SCRIPT BY ADAMVPN